domfarolino/algorithms/src/datastructures/Vector/README.md

 <a name="default-constructor"></a>
 ### `Vector<T>::Vector();`

-The default constructor sets the internal size to 0 since no elements have been added, and the internal capacity to 1 so we can double the size of the internal array when an element is added.
-If the capacity were initially set to 0 then we'd have to do some funny logic when doubling the size of our internal array when trying to add the first element because doubling 0 yields 0.
+The default constructor sets the internal size to 0, since no elements have been added, and the internal capacity to 1, so we can double the size of the internal array when an element is added.
+If the capacity were initially set to 0, then we'd have to do some funny logic when doubling the size of our internal array when trying to add the first element because doubling 0 yields 0.

 <a name="overloaded-constructor"></a>
 ### `Vector<T>::Vector(int inCapacity);`

-This overloaded constructor sets the internal size to 0 since no elements have been added, and the internal capacity to `max(1, int inCapacity)` so we can guarantee that we'll be able to double the size of our internal array when capacity is met.
+This overloaded constructor sets the internal size to 0, since no elements have been added, and the internal capacity to `max(1, int inCapacity)`, so we can guarantee that we'll be able to double the size of our internal array when capacity is met.
 The `max` check ensures that the capacity will never be 0 or negative.

 <a name="copy-constructor"></a>
 ### `Vector<T>::Vector(const Vector<T>& other);`

 The copy constructor allows support for deep copying when initializing a vector with the definition of another.
 For example: `Vector<int> vec = alreadyExistingVec;`.
-Similarly to a regular constructor, the copy constructor is generated for you by the compiler unless you explicitly include one.
+Similar to a regular constructor, the copy constructor is generated for you by the compiler unless you explicitly include one.
 The default copy constructor performs a shallow copy of internal member variables from one instance to another.
 Sometimes this is good enough, but when your internal member variables are pointers pointing to dynamically allocated memory, often you'll want to take extra steps to ensure that the memory is reallocated (and its contents copied) for each new instance that is initialized.
-This is so that multiple instances do now share the same underlying memory.
+This is so that multiple instances do not share the same underlying memory.
 This can lead to logic errors, double-frees, etc.

 <a name="copy-assignment"></a>